-FlexFlow system to treat patients suffering from fluid overload because it can be a financial benefit to use the Aquadex FlexFlow system without reimbursement rather than to incur Medicare penalties for readmission into the inpatient setting.
-We are supporting the development of new evidence regarding the economic impact of ultrafiltration in the outpatient setting, including a clinical study on outpatient use that is expected to be initiated by the Department of Veterans Affairs Medical Center in Tampa, Florida in the second quarter of 2019.
-We plan to use such new evidence to seek reimbursement and gain broader adoption of the Aquadex FlexFlow system in the outpatient market.
+Heart Failure Out-Patients: Further, we intend to expand the use of the Aquadex System with heart failure patients in the outpatient setting, such as a clinic or hospital outpatient department (e.g. observation unit).
+While currently not reimbursed by Medicare and private payors, outpatient clinics are still using the Aquadex System to treat patients suffering from fluid overload because it can be a financial benefit to use the Aquadex System without reimbursement rather than to incur Medicare penalties for readmission into the inpatient setting.
+We are supporting the development of new evidence regarding the economic impact of ultrafiltration in the outpatient setting, including a clinical study on outpatient use that was initiated by the Department of Veterans Affairs Medical Center in Tampa, Florida in the fourth quarter of 2019.
+We plan to use such new evidence to seek reimbursement and gain broader adoption of the Aquadex System in the outpatient market.